Hardy cattle beef up Zimbabwe farmers' incomes

 NKAYI, Zimbabwe (Thomson Reuters Foundation) - Ntokozo Ncube brims with joy like a proud father as he shows off a newborn calf that has expanded his herd to eight animals.

-The calf is a special cross-breed that is helping Ncube, 42, realize his dream of improving his herd and his income.
+The calf is a special cross-breed that is helping Ncube, 42, realise his dream of improving his herd and his income.

 Cross-breeding can produce tougher animals that are better able to withstand erratic weather, common in this arid southern part of Zimbabwe.